Which Is Worse In West Palm Beach: Mice Or Rats?

 If there was a list of the most hated pests on earth, mice and rats would probably compete for the number one spot.
 These are some of the most pervasive animals to enter homes and businesses in West Palm Beach.
 Given that they are much larger than bugs, have sharp teeth, and can spread deadly diseases, it is no wonder that people are afraid of them getting into their homes.

 Just thinking about mice and rats might make you uncomfortable, but the subject has to be brought up.
 You have to understand the differences between them in order to properly prevent them.
 Further, you have to know what you’re dealing with when it comes to their respective risks.
-Find out which is worse, and how Native Pest Management can help you get rid of them.
+Find out which is worse, and how Native Pest Management can help you get rid of rodents in South Florida.

 Mice & Rats: Appearance, Behavior, & Risks